pfheatwole/thesis/source/canopy_geometry.rst

 ..
 Why does this project need to model the canopy geometry?

-A paraglider dynamics model needs the inertial properties and aerodynamics of the canopy, which can be estimated from the canopy's shape.
+A paraglider dynamics model requires the inertial properties and aerodynamics of the canopy, which can be estimated from the canopy's shape.

 [[The user manual for a wing usually includes basic properties such as the total mass of the wing, the areal densities of its surface materials, etc, but